yhamed/user-management/README.md

 --------------------------------------------------------------------------------
 * To configure the backend URL refer to the class AppSettings under app.component.ts
-* First signedUp user will also have the Admin role
+* First signedUp user will have the Admin role
 * If the user's token expires he will be redirected to the LogIn screen
 * If the user's or is suspended he will not be able to log In.
 * Accessing resources without having the level of grant required will redirect you to the Home screen